shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 There are multiple ways to switch an application from using Testnet to Mainnet.

 * To switch from Testnet to the Mainnet profile, use the application dashboard screen, and select **Configuration >> Social Auth** in the LHS navigation pane.
 Refer to the dropdown next to 'Testnet' on the top RHS of the screen and choose 'Mainnet'.
-If there is a preexisting 'Mainnet profile, the app is automatically switched to it and you can see the social authentication settings and assigned **App Address** for the 'Mainnet' profile.
-Otherwise, the profile wizard gets activated and assists the developer in creating a 'Mainnet' configuration profile for the application.
-Once the profile is created, a new **App Address** is automatically assigned and the configuration switches to 'Mainnet'.
+If there is a preexisting 'Mainnet profile, the app is automatically switched to it.
+You can view the social authentication settings and the assigned **{{config.extra.arcana.app_address}}** for the 'Mainnet' profile.
+If there is no 'Mainnet' profile associated with the app, then on selecting 'Mainnet' from the dropdown, the app wizard gets activated and assists in creating a 'Mainnet' configuration profile for the application.
+Once the profile is created, a new **{{config.extra.arcana.app_address}}** is automatically assigned and the configuration switches to 'Mainnet'.

     ![Select Testnet or Mainnet](/img/an_db_testnet_mainnet_select.png)